-- 1. Follow the procedure in Before working inside your computer.

-- NOTE: Replacing the system board removes any changes that you have made to the BIOS using the BIOS setup program.
-Make the appropriate changes again after you replace the system board.

-- NOTE: Before disconnecting the cables from the system board, note the location of the connectors so that you can reconnect the cables correctly after you replace the system board.

-- 2. Remove the base cover.

-- 3. Remove the battery.

-- 4. Remove the rear cover.

-- 5. Remove the solid-state drive 1.

-- 6. Remove the solid-state drive 2.
+- 1. Follow the procedure in Before working inside your computer. - NOTE: Replacing the system board removes any changes that you have made to the BIOS using the BIOS setup program.
+Make the appropriate changes again after you replace the system board. - NOTE: Before disconnecting the cables from the system board, note the location of the connectors so that you can reconnect the cables correctly after you replace the system board. - 2.
+Remove the base cover. - 3.
+Remove the battery. - 4.
+Remove the rear cover. - 5.
+Remove the solid-state drive 1. - NOTE: The solid-state drive screw mount must be removed and transferred to new system board. - 6.
+Remove the solid-state drive 2. - i NOTE: The solid-state drive screw mount must be removed and transferred to new system board.

-- 7. Remove the wireless card.

-- 8. Remove the memory module.
+- 7. Remove the wireless card. - 8.
+Remove the memory module.

-- 9. Remove the right fan.

-- 10. Remove the left fan.